Anthonytr/simple-constitution/source/articles/article0-section0.html.md

 - Insure Domestic Tranquility
 - Provide for the Common Defence
 - Promote the General Welfare
-- Secure the Blessings of Liberty to ourselves and our Posterity
+- Secure the Blessings of Liberty for ourselves and future generations